 Madison College encourages and supports the scholarly endeavors of students, faculty and staff.
 We realize that the pursuit of scholarly work and research often involves the use of human subjects for data collection and analysis.
 MATC's Institutional Review Board (IRB) evaluates research proposals involving human subjects to ensure that:

-Madison College's IRB must approve research projects prior to the participation of subjects or collection of data.
+Researchers working toward a degree must obtain IRB approval from the degree-granting institution prior to requesting approval from Madison College IRB.
+Madison College IRB must approve research projects prior to the participation of subjects or collection of data.

 The first step for researchers is to determine whether their proposed project requires IRB approval.